2201gh-team-saturn/grace-shopper-main/norms.md

 ## Roles
 * Task manager
   - Responsible for reviewing that each feature meets all requirements upon pull request submission
-* Git manager
+* Project Manager
-  - Responsible for managing the various issues within Github
+  - Responsible for managing the timing of our project, ensuring timeliness is at the forefront of what we're doing
 * Request manager
   - Responsible for reviewing/approving pull requests
 * Worker Bee